socieboy/forum/README.md

 Define the array of topics for your forum.
 Now you can define the key for the topic, give a name and the representative icon for the topic, you can use any font class of your preference here.
-Also you can set the representative color for this topic in the las parameter.
+Also you can set the representative color for this topic in the las parameter (color is optional).
 ```
 'topics' => [
     'general' => ['name' => 'General', 'icon' => 'fa fa-tags', 'color' => 'rgb(78, 137, 218)']